 The Welsh Government measures progress against these targets each month, and the figures used are those for patients waiting to start treatment at the end of the month.
-Separate figures for patients treated during each month are published, 3 but as these are not covered by the targets they have not been included in this release.
+Separate figures for patients treated during each month are published, but as these are not covered by the targets they have not been included in this release.
+The LHB figures included in this release are for patients treated by each LHB rather than the LHB they live in.